microsoft/durabletask-netherite/docs/settings.md

       "storageProvider": { // the parameters in this section are specific to Netherite

+       // REQUIRED: specifies that you want to use Netherite as your storage provider "type" : "Netherite",

-        "StorageConnectionName": "AzureWebJobsStorage",   // where to find the connection string for the storage account "EventHubsConnectionName": "EventHubsConnection"  // where to find the connection string for the eventhubs namespace
+        "StorageConnectionName": "AzureWebJobsStorage",   // where to find the connection string for the storage account "EventHubsConnectionName": "EventHubsConnection",  // where to find the connection string for the eventhubs namespace

         // the following parameters control how often checkpoints are stored
         // more frequent checkpointing means quicker recovery after crashes or ungraceful shutdowns